 Low-THC cannabis has led to a market for high-CBD flowers in the country.
-Currently, Switzerland has several dispensaries in many major cities that sell various strains of CBD flower, as well as oil and tinctures.
+Currently, Switzerland has several dispensaries in many major cities that sell various strains of CBD flower.
+They also sell oil and tinctures.
 Online sale for CBD flowers is also available.
 Twenty-four Swiss francs, worth roughly the same amount in American dollars, can get you 10 grams of 7.2 percent CBD, 0.4 percent THC flower—and you can get it delivered to your door!
 Marijuana advocates are currently working on legislation to allow full-strength marijuana sales.

 During April 2017, a group called “Legalize It” launched an initiative to legalize full-strength cannabis.
-The group has the next 18 months to gather 100,000 signatures, which is the minimum amount required to qualify for a referendum known as a popular initiative.
+The group has the next 18 months to gather 100,000 signatures.
+This is the minimum amount required to qualify for a referendum known as a popular initiative.

 Advocates tried to pass a similar referendum during 2008; however, 63% of the voters rejected it because there was no mention of sales to minors or a proposed tax.
 The current petition includes a ban on sales to minors and a plan to impose a sales tax on all purchases.

 The initiative also aims to legalize communal cultivation of cannabis for consumption.
 The initiators argue that their plan would generate money for the state instead of criminal organizations.